cognitedata/reveal/apps/discover/src/domain/README.md

 domain
 └── wells
   └── nds
-    └── dataLayer <-- internal type
+    └── internal <-- internal type
       ├── \_\_fixtures
       |
       | ├── actions <-- react-query - calls service->network
       | | └── xxxMutate.ts
       |
+      | #
-      | // has no logic, just calls a network function
+      | # has no logic, just calls a network function
-      | // returns an internal type
+      | # returns an internal type (this is the reason it is in 'internal' not 'service')
+      | #
-      | ├── queries <-- react-query
+      | ├── queries <-- react-query, should return internal type!
       | | └── xxxQuery.ts
+      | #
+      | # any logic needed to change the above queries should be in these hooks
+      | #
+      | ├── hooks <-- these often are special versions of the above queries
+      | | └── xxxSelector.ts
       |
       ├── transformers
       | └── normalize.ts <- called inside the query